-Narendra Modi takes tour of 'Arogya Van' in Kevadia after inaugurating it
+Narendra Modi inaugurates 'Ekta Mall' and Children Nutrition Park in Kevadia

-Ahmedabad, Oct 30: Prime Minister Narendra Modi inaugurated 'Arogya Van' in Kevadia, Narmada district on Friday as he began his two-day official visit to his home state of Gujarat.
+Ahmedabad, Oct 30: Prime Minister Narendra Modi inaugurated inaugurated 'Ekta Mall' and Children Nutrition Park in Kevadia on Friday as he began his two-day official visit to his home state of Gujarat.

-The park has hundreds of medicinal plants and herbs and also provides information about their usage and importance.
-CM Vijay Rupani and Governor Acharya Devvrat also present.
+Modi also inaugurated 'Arogya Van', a garden housing medicinal plants and herbs, near the Statue of Unity in Kevadiya village of Gujarats Narmada district.

+Arogya Van (health forest) is spread over an area of about 17 acres, displaying a wide range of medicinal plants which play an important role in the well-being of human beings, said a release by the authorities.
+It is one of the 17 projects to be inaugurated by the PM on Friday and Saturday near the Statue of Unity, a towering monument dedicated to Sardar Patel which has emerged as a popular tourist attraction in Gujarat.

 #WATCH| Gujarat: Prime Minister Narendra Modi takes a tour of 'Arogya Van' in Kevadia after inaugurating it. pic.twitter.com/9QXx0IL3Jh— ANI (@ANI) October 30, 2020